How To Stick To An Effective School Routine All Year Long

 Routine Remedy: Stick to a set bedtime and wake up time

-Agree on a set bedtime that your son or daughter sticks to.
+Agree on a set bedtime that your child can stick to.
 This also means putting the phone and computer away so your child can properly wind down and relax before bed.
 This will help make sure that your child gets enough sleep to rise rested, refreshed, and on time the next morning.

 Problem: Your child doesn’t have time for breakfast